-- 5. The party repudiating his obligations under a lease should have the right, as he generally does under other contracts, to retract his repudiation and thus nullify its effect at any time before the aggrieved party has brought action upon the repudiation or otherwise changed his position in reliance thereon. - 6.
-The basic measure of the damages when a lease has been repudiated or terminated because of a material breach should be the loss of the bargain represented by the lease.
+5. The party repudiating his obligations under a lease should have the right, as he generally does under other kinds of contracts, to retract his repudiation, and thus nullify its effect, at any time before the aggrieved party has brought action upon the repudiation or otherwise changed his position in reliance thereon.

+6. The basic measure of damages when a lease has been repudiated or terminated because of a material breach should be the loss of the bargain represented by the lease.
 The aggrieved party should be entitled to recover the difference between the value of the remaining rentals provided in the lease and the fair rental value of the property for the remainder of the term.
 He should also be entitled to recover any incidental damages resulting from the breach, such as moving or renovation expenses necessarily incurred or lost profits.
 But, as under contract law generally, there should be no right to recover for any loss that is reasonably avoidable.
-Thus, if the lessor chooses to let the property remain idle, he should not be permitted-as he is under existing law-to recover from the lessee the entire remaining rental obligation. - 7.
-When a lessor relets property after the original lease has been terminated, the reletting should be for the lessor's own account, not for the lessee's.
-Of course, such a reletting should reduce the damages to which the lessor is entitled; but if any profit is made upon the reletting, that profit should belong to the lessor and not to the defaulting lessee. - 8.
-A liquidated damages provision in a lease should be treated like such a provision in any other contract.
-When the amount of the prospective damage that may be caused when a lease is terminated because of a material breach cannot be readily ascertained, a fair liquidated damages provision should be enforceable.
+Thus, if the lessor chooses to let the property remain idle, he should not be permitted as he is under existing law-to recover from the lessee the entire remaining rental obligation.

+7. When a lessor relets property after the original lease has been terminated, the releting should be for the lessor's own account and not for the lessee's.
+Of course, such a releting should reduce the damages to which the lessor is entitled, but any profit made upon the releting should belong to the lessor and not to the defaulting lessee.

+8. A liquidated damages provision in a lease should be treated like such a provision in any other contract.
+When the amount of the prospective damage that may be caused by a breach of the lease cannot be readily ascertained, a fair liquidated damages provision should be enforceable.